pokt-network/docs/paths/node-runner/zero-to-node/2-4-create-account.md

 ## Setting the validator address

-Next, to set the account as the account the node will use, you need to run the following command:
+Next, to set the account as the one the node will use, run the following command:

 ```bash
 pocket accounts set-validator {your-account-address}